2023 Valour FC season

 The 2023 Valour FC season was the fifth season in the history of Valour FC.
 They played in the Canadian Premier League, which it co-founded and played in since the inception of both the club and the league.
-The club entered the Canadian Championship in the first round.
+The club entered the Canadian Championship in the preliminary round.

 Background

 In Valour's preceding four seasons, it never reached the play-offs, for which the top-four qualified in those seasons.
 The club ended in sixth place in the first two seasons and fifth place in the 2021 and 2022 seasons, missing the play-offs by one and nine points, respectively.
 The club's entry in the domestic cup competition, led to a single win over its previous four seasons.
 It was the club's second full season with Phillip Dos Santos as head coach, since he took over midway through the 2021 campaign.